Paomo2333/Kriging-IceFlow/README.txt

 Reconstructing ice-flow fields from streamlined subglacial bedforms: a kriging approach.
 Earth Surface Processes and Landforms. doi: 10.1002/esp.4538.

-The archive includes:
-- MATLAB (.m) scripts of the kriging toolset described in Section 3 of the paper
-- MATLAB (.m) scripts of specific commands used in the Tweed-Valley Case Study (Section 4) and MATLAB (.mat) files of the corresponding input data and computed output data.

-See "README.txt" and the paper for more information.

 License for the data files: CC BY 4.0.
 License for the code: MIT open source license.